Meet Our Staff

 Brian is a lifelong resident of the Minneapolis area.
 He graduated from Shattuck School in 1974, the University of Minnesota in 1978 and the University of Minnesota Law School in 1981.
 Brian is active in the many state and national legal associations and in various community organizations within the City of Burnsville.
 He has been involved as an advisor in numerous political campaigns at both the local and state level.
 He is a past member of Shattuck-St. Mary’s Board of Trustees, past President of Bloomington Fine Arts Council and past member of Minnesota Council for Arts Education.
 Brian was also the Commissioner of Competitive Soccer for the City of Burnsville for 10 years.
 From 2010 to 2012, Brian was Co-Chair of the Savage Dome Task Force, a citizen driven initiative, which was instrumental in the building of the Savage Sports Dome Complex at Community Park.
 Brian is also active in the Bible Study Fellowship ministry.

 Since 1988 Brian has been a proud member of Torske Klubben, the Norwegian fellowship club.
 Brian’s hobbies include upland game hunting, downhill skiing, gardening, and yoga.
 Brian is married to Victoria Rico and they recently celebrated their 30th wedding anniversary.
-They have two children, Kathryn, a 2012 graduate of Augsburg College, currently the event director for Minnesota Youth Soccer Association, and Cameron, a 2014 graduate of the University of Minnesota, Duluth.
+They have two children, Kathryn, a 2012 graduate of Augsburg College, currently working in the event planning industry, and Cameron, a 2014 graduate of the University of Minnesota, Duluth.
 In 2015, Cameron earned a degree in business management from the University of Pompeu Fabra in Barcelona, Spain.
 He is currently working with Brian in the real estate development activities noted above.
-Brian and Victoria are members o Hope Presbyterian Church in Richfield, MN.
+Brian and Victoria are members of Hope Presbyterian Church in Richfield, MN.